Hierarchically strengthened aluminum-based superalloys

 co-advised by Dr. Jon-Erik Mogonye, U.S. Army Development Command Army Research Laboratory

-Aluminum alloys are desirable for many energy applications; in particular in the transportation energy due to their high strength, low weight, and excellent corrosion/oxidation resistance.
-There is interest in extending the applications of aluminum alloys to elevated-temperature applications to reduce weight and energy consumption further.
+Aluminum alloys are desirable for many energy applications; in particular in applications such as the aerospace industry where high strength, lightweight, and corrosion-resistant materials are desired.
+While aluminum alloys have already been in wide use for low-temperature applications, there is interest in extending the applications of aluminum alloys to elevated-temperature applications (>300C).
 However, many commercial aluminum alloys lose their strength rapidly at elevated temperatures, due to coarsening of strengthening precipitates.
-As a result, there is a large body of research on alloying elements that do not degrade at high temperatures.
+As a result, there is interest in developing aluminum alloys strengthened by phases that resist coarsening at elevated temperatures.

 - U.S. Army Development Command Army Research Laboratory